jgeorge2001/ScapeGoat/README.md

-# ScapeGoat
+# UX Design Portfolio

-ScapeGoat is a project aimed at co-creative AI.
-The project aims to generate sustainable landscape designs with the assistance of AI.

-## Prototype
+In my UX Design Portfolio I have a few projects that I worked on in school as well as a few that I worked on during my time working on the Google UX Design Certification.

-To view the high-fidelity prototype of the project, click [here](https://www.figma.com/proto/3H8Imyn4Kmt71lVJyOodF5/High-Fidelity-Prototype?kind=proto&node-id=2-3&page-id=0%3A1&scaling=scale-down&starting-point-node-id=2%3A4&t=XaaRWHW6ZHk8Bkyb-1&type=design).
+To view my portfolio, click [here](https://joelgeorge243.wixsite.com/portfolioux)